jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     Like `eslint_bin`, the plugin will look for a local executable in `node_modules` and fall back to a system-wide executable, which must be available on your `$PATH`.

+## Experimental Features

+**The following features are experimental!
+Bug reports and feedback are greatly appreciated.**

 - Update imports on file move